 - Using “Fix-Up” Strategies

-Because your kiddos are already using these thinking strategies during literacy block, they should be able to easily apply them when problem solving in math.
+Because learners are already using these thinking strategies during literacy block, they should be able to apply them when problem solving in math.

-I divided learners into groups of 3 or 4, gave each a math project idea from the menu of choices, and told them to go for it!
+Divide learners into groups of 3 or 4, give each a math project idea from the menu of choices, and tell them to solve.

-They were responsible for READING all instructions, conducting the appropriate research (more reading), and completing the actual project (writing plus more reading).
-I facilitated as needed but gave no answers.
+They will be responsible for reading all instructions, conducting the appropriate research (more reading), and completing the actual project (writing plus more reading).

-Not only did I assess their math skills, but while they completed each stage of the project, I was able to observe their thinking processes in relation to reading and writing skills/strategies.
+Furthermore, while learners are completing each stage of the project, observe their thinking processes as it relates to reading and writing skills/strategies.

-It was a great opportunity for me to take anecdotal notes and use the information as an informal assessment.
+Take anecdotal notes and use the information as informal assessment data.

-Integrating literacy into math is SO easy to do with reader’s theater scripts!
+Integrating literacy and math is SO easy to do with reader’s theater scripts.

-If you’re not familiar with these wonderful classroom plays, take a look at the benefits of readers theaters and decide for yourself if you’d like to give them a try for integrating math and reading.
+Take a look at the benefits of reader’s theaters and decide for yourself if you’d like to give them a try for integrating math and reading.

 With readers’ theater scripts, kids get to learn about math (or any subject) through drama.
+They really love it.